enricoGiga/next-semver/README.md

-# Hello world docker action
+# semantic versioning action to get the next version to be released

 The versioning of this action follows the [semantic versioning](https://semver.org/) specification.